 - Kosher salt and freshly ground black pepper

 - 1 (1 1/4-pound) live lobster optional

-- 1 to 1 1/2 pounds white fish fillets such as cod, haddock, or snapper, cut into 1 1/2-inch chunks (feel free to use a variety as opposed to one type of fish)
+- 1 to 1 1/2 pounds white fish fillets such as cod, haddock, or snapper, cut into 1 1/2-inch chunks (consider using a variety as opposed to one type)

 - 1 pound mussels cleaned

 - To make the rouille: In a mini food processor, sprinkle the diced bread with the water and let stand until the water is absorbed, about 5 minutes.
 Add the garlic, cayenne and salt and process until the bread and garlic are coarsely chopped.
 With the machine on, drizzle in the olive oil and process until the rouille is smooth.
 Transfer to a bowl and refrigerate.

 - To make the croutons: Slice the remainder of the baguette on the bias (diagonally) into 1/2-inch thick slices.
 Put oven rack in middle position and preheat oven to 400°F. Arrange bread slices in 1 layer in a shallow baking pan and brush both sides with oil.
 Bake until crisp, about 8 minutes.
 Set aside.

 - To make the bouillabaise: Cut a large square of cheesecloth, and place the reserved shrimp shells in the middle along with the bay leaf, thyme, and orange zest strips.
 Tie the cheesecloth into a bundle with kitchen twine.